Dilhara Lokuhettige

 Loku Hettige Danushka Dilhara (born 3 July 1980), known as Dilhara Lokuhettige, is a Sri Lankan former cricketer, who played limited over cricket.
 He is a right-handed batsman and a right-arm medium-fast bowler.
 Lokuhittege had captained Colombo's Asoka Vidalaya from Under-13s to senior level.
 In January 2021, he was found guilty of three offences under the ICC Anti-Corruption Code.
 As a result, he was banned from all cricket for eight years.

 Fixing allegations

-Dilhara Lokuhettige was suspected by Al Jazeera along with Jeevantha Kulatunga for being involved in match fixing during a fake T20 series in the United Arab Emirates.
+Lokuhettige was suspected by Al Jazeera along with Jeevantha Kulatunga for being involved in match fixing during a fake T20 series in the United Arab Emirates.

 The Al Jazeera's Investigation Unit also revealed that former Pakistani cricketer Hasan Raza, Jeevantha Kulatunga and Dilhara Lokuhettige were preparing to make money by organising and arranging a fake tournament in the UAE solely to make huge collection of money to fix matches in the future.